Skip to main content

 Approved payments will be made by EFT into an Australian bank account only.

+The MGA understands that students may need to attend placements or internships as a compulsory course requirement.
+This can mean giving up part-time work or relocating for the duration of the placement or internship.
+Attending placements or internships can make an already difficult financial position a lot worse.
 If you are required to complete a mandatory placement or internship as a part of your course, then you may be eligible for the Placement and Internship Grant.
 This is a one-off payment to help you through your placement or internship.
 You DO NOT have to repay this grant.

-Grant Amount: Up to $250
+Grant amount: Up to $250

 Examples of supported costs: